binder-project/binder-docs/markdown/custom-deployments.md

  - [node](https://nodejs.org/)
  - [pm2](https://npmjs.org/package/pm2)

-We recommend launching this machine on GCE, and below are all of the needed steps starting from scratch.
-If you are using your own machine, some of these steps may be unneccessary or may need to be modified.
+We highly recommend configuring this machine from a fresh compute instance on GCE, and the steps below will walk you through setting up a new machine from scratch.
+If you use your own machine, some of these steps may be unneccessary or may need to be modified.

+*Note* Configuration has only been tested on Linux, and may not yet work on Mac OS X.

 First create an account on the Google Cloud Platform [website](https://cloud.google.com/).
 Then create a new project, and enable Google Compute Engine for your project.
 You'll need to ensure that you've added a billing account to the project.